-Housing is a vital component of Marin's coastal communities.
-While the Local Coastal Program (LCP) is not required by the Coastal Act to address housing, it remains, and it is important to respond to current and future housing needs in the Coastal Zone, particularly in planning for sustainable communities by supplying housing affordable to the full range of the Coastal Zone's diverse community and workforce.
+Housing is a vital component of Marin's coastal communities and it is important to respond to current and future housing needs in the Coastal Zone, particularly in planning for sustainable communities by supplying housing affordable to the full range of the Coastal Zone's diverse community and workforce.

 Provision of affordable and diverse housing opportunities in the Coastal Zone is important to provide decent housing for residents.
 The challenge of providing new housing compatible with existing community character and quality, as well as environmental constraints and resources, is ever-present.
-At the same time, the LCPCounty is required to meet federal and state law with respect to providing lowand moderate-income housing, replacement housing, or any other obligation related to housing imposed by existing laws.
+At the same time, the County is required to meet federal and state law with respect to providing low- and moderate-income housing, replacement housing, or any other obligation related to housing imposed by existing laws.